Mural at the Andy Warhol Museum in Pittsburgh

 Early cat drawing at The Andy Warhol Museum in Pittsburgh

-Pop art movement
+The pop art movement

-Warhol is considered to be the icon of the pop art movement.
-For those unfamiliar, this type of colorful art work is based on mass media trends.
-The movement started in the 50’s and became popular in the US and Great Britain in the 60’s.
 The unique and eye catching use of bright colors really makes this artwork stand out.
 Many museums across the country feature some of Warhol’s works.
 If you have ever visited the Art Institute of Chicago or the Smithsonian American Art Museum in D.C., you likely have explored pop art.
-Read more about the pop art movement.
+I’ve really seen it everywhere from Charlotte to Cleveland.

 Pop art appeals to almost everyone as the art is based on everyday life.
 Beginning in the 50’s, Americans began to share a common culture based on media.
 In the 1950s as disposable incomes increased, the love of consumerism and mass media grew.
-Read more here.

-One of Warhol’s most famous quotes:
+One of his most famous quotes:

 “What’s great about this country is that America started the tradition where the richest consumers buy essentially the same things as the poorest.
 You can be watching TV and see Coca-Cola, and you know the president drinks Coke, Liz Taylor drinks Coke, and just think, you can drink Coke, too.
 A Coke is a Coke, and no amount of money can get you a better Coke.”